spotlightpa/poor-richard/content/news/2023-10-03-SPLVOTIDEX.md

 <em>This article is made possible through </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA</em></a><em>’s collaboration with </em><a href="https://www.votebeat.org/"><em>Votebeat</em></a><em>, a nonpartisan news organization covering local election administration and voting.
 This article is available for reprint under the terms of </em><a href="https://www.votebeat.org/pages/republishing"><em>Votebeat’s republishing policy</em></a><em>.</em>

+<strong><em>Update, Oct.
+4:</em></strong><em> The state House adopted two amendments that would overhaul election laws on Wednesday, including expanded voter ID requirements, which passed with bipartisan support.
+Democrats passed another amendment along a party line vote, which includes three days of pre-canvassing mail ballots, a requirement that counties notify voters of disqualifying mail ballot errors, and other provisions.</em>

+<em>The complete bill, which would also move Pennsylvania’s 2024 primary earlier, to March 19, could be passed out of the state House as soon as Thursday.
+The amendments mean it would then need to go back to the state Senate for another vote, followed by Gov. Josh Shapiro’s signature, before it becomes law.</em>

+<em>Original story</em>

 HARRISBURG — Pennsylvania lawmakers are once again considering expanding the state’s voter ID requirements, this time as part of a larger proposal to change the date of the 2024 presidential primary.

 The Democratic-controlled state House is expected to consider a Republican-authored amendment this week that would require voters to show proof of identification every time they cast a ballot in person.
 Currently, state law requires voters to show proof of identification the first time they vote at a polling place.